-All students must have their dissertation proposals completed and successfully defended by the end of the Fall semester of Year 3.
-The dissertation proposal will include a comprehensive review of the theoretical and empirical literature relevant to the dissertation topic and a thorough description of the dissertation study (including identification of the gaps in the literature that the study is expected to fill, research aims and hypotheses, participant recruitment plan, study instruments, study procedure, data analytic plan, and anticipated clinical implications).
-Dissertation proposals will be submitted to the student's dissertation committee by the fifth week of the Fall semester of Year 3, prior to the dissertation proposal defense.
-The student will have the opportunity to meet with the dissertation committee informally prior to scheduling the dissertation proposal defense, and the decision to take advantage of the informal committee meeting will be made in collaboration with the dissertation chair.
-The informal dissertation committee meeting allows the members of the committee to ask questions and offer feedback regarding the proposal, which may help the student and chair to reconceptualize aspects of the proposal prior to the formal proposal defense.
-The student will present the completed dissertation proposal to his/her committee in a 20 minute oral presentation with visual aids.
+The student must prepare a written dissertation proposal for submission to the dissertation committee at least 14 days prior to the scheduled dissertation proposal defense.
+The written proposal will include a comprehensive review of the theoretical and empirical literature relevant to the dissertation topic and a description of the dissertation study (including identification of the gaps in the literature that the study is expected to fill, research aims and hypotheses, brief participant recruitment plan, and an overview of the study instruments, study procedure, data analytic plan, and anticipated clinical implications).
+The dissertation proposal defense is expected to be an informal, working meeting during which the student, chair, and committee members discuss the research aims, hypotheses, and method, in relation to the current literature and gaps in the field described in the student's comprehensive literature review.
+The dissertation proposal defense is not intended to be a rehearsal for the ultimate dissertation defense; rather, the informal dissertation proposal defense is intended to allow committee members to ask questions and offer feedback regarding the proposal.
+This may result in the student and chair reconceptualizing aspects of the proposed study.

-The student's dissertation committee will evaluate the proposal and either grant the student approval to proceed with the proposed study or deny approval, pending revisions.
-Students who are denied approval, pending revisions, will have an opportunity to revise the proposal and initiate the dissertation proposal defense for a second time (at the discretion of the clinical faculty).
+The student's dissertation committee will evaluate the proposal and either grant the student approval to proceed with the proposed study, approval pending revisions, or deny approval.
+Each committee member has a vote to approve a dissertation proposal, approve pending revisions, or deny approval.
+For the dissertation proposal to be considered approved, all members of the committee must vote in the affirmative.
+Students who are denied approval will have an opportunity to revise the proposal and initiate the dissertation proposal defense for a second time (at the discretion of the clinical faculty).
 Students may not propose their dissertation to their committee more than two times.
-For instances when new IRB approval is required, the IRB application should be submitted after committee approval of the dissertation proposal and before the start of any data collection.